 While Oceania doesn't cater to children on an ongoing basis (there are no kids clubs onboard and children must be at least 1 year old to sail), it actually has a very strong program for children when in Alaska.
 From May through September, kids ages 5 through 12 can participate in Oceania's Alaska Explorer Youth Program.
 Supervised by youth counselors, all games, activities and events have a connection to Alaska's culture, flora or fauna.

 Choose Azamara if you're trying to avoid children on a cruise ship no matter where you sail.

 Azamara doesn't market itself as a family-friendly cruise line so unless it's summer vacation or a holiday cruise, you probably won't see many little ones.
 However, children that are at least 6 months old (12 months on transatlantic itineraries) are eligible to sail.
 There is no kids club or programming to keep them busy, though, so if you plan to bring your children onboard, you'll be responsible for keeping them entertained.

 Choose Oceania if you want a variety of fee-included, specialty dining; want to experience a slightly larger ship with more modern amenities and onboard activities; and want the choice that comes with a larger fleet with different classes of ships, able to cover more of the world each year.

-Choose Azamara if you want more inclusive fares without having to look for special promotions; an emphasis on destination experiences by day and night and with a local flavor (including one free shoreside event); and a fleet that makes choosing cabins and itineraries easy because its three intimate ships are nearly identical.
+Choose Azamara if you want more inclusive fares without having to look for special promotions; an emphasis on destination experiences by day and night with a local flavor (including one free shoreside event); and a fleet that makes choosing cabins and itineraries easy because its three intimate ships are nearly identical.
 Plus, Azamara ships have exceptionally capable and friendly crews that go out of their way to make passengers feel at home from the moment they step onboard.